 Know the Code: Explicit, Systematic, Differentiated Phonics Instruction

-Gain a basic understanding of the history and origins of English and learn about the research supporting phonics and phonemic awareness instruction.
-Become familiar with tools for phonemic awareness and phonics, including words sorts, phoneme/grapheme mapping, syllable types, and the purpose and power of decodable text.
+Gain a basic understanding of the history and origins of English and learn about the research supporting phonics instruction.
+Become familiar with tools for phonics, including words sorts, phoneme/grapheme mapping, syllable types, and the purpose and power of decodable text.
 Learn songs, games, and activities to engage students in word study for differentiated small group instruction.

 “I had so much success using the syllable house and explicitly teaching my students the six syllable types.
 The students loved being challenged and were so excited to see their reading progress.”